erg-lang/erg/doc/EN/syntax/type/advanced/variance.md

 As a result, the above policy is equivalent to saying "minimize the type of the function".

-## Immutability
+## Non-variance

 Erg has another modification.
 It is non-variance.
 This is a modification that built-in types such as `SharedCell!
 T!` have.
-This means that for two types `T!, U!` where `T! != U!`, casts between `SharedCell!
-T!` and `SharedCell! means that
+This means that for two types `T! = U!`, even if there is an inclusion relation, it means that you cannot cast between `SharedCell!
+T!` and `SharedCell!
+U!`.

 This is because `SharedCell!
 T!` is a shared reference.
 See [shared references](shared.md) for details.

 ## Mutated generic type